mhw32/mhw32.github.io/random/cocolab/cocolab_cnn_wiki.md

 To see the GPUs and the processes being run, call `nvidia-smi` in bash.
 You will see 10 Titan X's with the amount of memory being used on each one.
 In total, 1 Titan X has a little under 12000Mi memory.

 To see who a process id belongs to, run `ps aux | grep <pid>`.
 This will give you their username.
+Another helpful command is `htop`.

 ### Running jobs